 I use a couple of tests.
 There are probably others.

-I wrote a post long ago about how most people think about their careers in the wrong way (You are Thinking of Your Career Trajectory Wrong).
+One of my most popular blog posts is You are Thinking of Your Career Trajectory Wrong.
 The Merit Badge mental model is very complimentary to the idea presented in that post.
-It’s complimentary because Merit Badges give you a way of measuring your success in your own terms versus things like ‘how many people work for you’, money, or title.
+It’s complimentary because Merit Badges give you a way of measuring your success on your own terms versus things like ‘how many people work for you’, money, or title.

 I’ve also found that Merit Badges are aligned with using another tool I’ve written about, the Job Decision Matrix, that helps drive clarity on what’s really important to you (and what’s not) as you make career decisions.